 Most years, my sole holiday decoration is a poinsettia for the dining room table.

 That’s it, nothing else.

 This means no big frilly tree (I mean really, as soon as you put it up, it’s time to take it down) and definitely no silver garland or outdoor lights.

 Some years I’ll muster up a fresh wreath for the door, but even it looks tired by the end of December.

-I looked forward to the holidays all year when I was a kid, like most of us probably did.
+I looked forward to the holidays all year long when I was a kid, like many of us did.

-We always had a big party at our house, and it took days of preparation—cooking and cleaning and getting the tree ready and stockings hung.
+We always had a big party at our house, and it took days of cooking and cleaning and getting the decorations ready.